adadima/python-analyze/README.md

 - class constructors:
     ```python Point(x, y, z)``` => ```foo(x, y, z)```

+Below are two assumptions that the current implementation makes:

+- object instantiation through access to the class constructor IS considered a function call
+- class methods and class attributes ARE NOT considered function calls

 ## Statistics about code submissions:

 ## Evaluation:

+One solution is to run the refactoring script on large submission data sets, obtain the AST of the modified code, and traverse it in order to verify that for every `Call` node, its `func` child is just a node of type `Name` and identifier `foo`.
+This is in fact implemented in the large test case from `tests/test.py`.
+However, it may very well be that this strategy overlooks certain situations.

 ## Source code data: